Rhiannon Dixon defends against Terri Harper on Catterall vs Prograis undercard

 “Rhiannon Dixon is someone who I have a lot of respect for, she is very respectful and there’s no horrible ego with her.
 She’s just a genuine nice girl.
 I feel very fortunate to be given such a great opportunity and I feel like this fight is all or nothing for me.
 Becoming a three-weight world champion would be a dream but the most important thing for me now is to get a solid win under my belt and be back on top.”

-In the main event, British former undisputed lightweight title challenger Jack Catterall (29-1, 13 KOs) goes up against NOLA’s former two-time super lightweight champion Regis Prograis (29-2, 24 KOs).
+In the main event, British former undisputed super lightweight title challenger Jack Catterall (29-1, 13 KOs) goes up against NOLA’s former two-time junior welterweight champion Regis Prograis (29-2, 24 KOs).
 The bout is scheduled for 12 rounds at junior welterweight.

 Other bouts featured on the Catterall vs Prograis undercard are expected to be confirmed shortly.